 Malaysia’s most famous national park, Taman Negara is just a few hours from Kuala Lumpur by bus and/or boat and while there’s only one place to stay within the park, there are a bunch of places to stay across the river in Kuala Tahan.
 But which is the best for you?

-If your prime goal is to be as close to nature as possible, staying at Mutiara Taman Negara Resort is your only real option.
+Stay in the park If your prime goal is to be as close to nature as possible, staying at Mutiara Taman Negara Resort is your only real option.
 You can stay in one of their various bungalow/chalet-style rooms, their dormitory or camp on the periphery of the site.

 The only other option is to stay at one of the nature-spotting hides, but you’ll need to lug in your water, food and bedding and the one hide we visited was downright grotty and looked like it hadn’t been stayed in for a very long time.

-While Kuala Tahan has a range of accommodation options — most of them are just not very good.
-This is particularly true at the lower end of the market where the accommodation verges on dire.
+Stay in Kuala Tahan Kuala Tahan has a range of accommodation options and overall area standards have improved enough for most traveller types to enjoy a hefty dose of Malaysia's nature without actually roughing it too much.
+This is even true at the lower end of the market where the accommodation has previously verged on flat out dire.

 Another 10 minutes’ along the up and down way lies Durian Chalet, which is similarly priced with a sprawling garden feel, but it’s quite a walk into the big smoke of Kuala Tahan.